El Zaguan

 El Zaguan, at 545 Canyon Rd. in Santa Fe, New Mexico, is a historic complex started in 1854.
 It was listed on the National Register of Historic Places in 2008.
 The listing included two contributing buildings, three contributing structures, two contributing objects, and a contributing site on 1.8 acre.

 It is Territorial Revival in style.
 A zaguan is a compound with a street doorway entrance usually leading back to a courtyard, which is surrounded by one-deep rooms.

 This has also been known as the James L. Johnson House, and is a former residence of Margretta Stewart Dietrich, and later housed the Historic Santa Fe Foundation.

-It was purchased in 1928 by Dietrich.
+It was purchased in 1928 by Margretta Dietrich.
 Changes were made under direction of Santa Fe designer Kate Chapman.

+History

+Historically, the property at 545 Canyon Road was a modest adobe farmhouse.
+In 1854, James L. Johnson, a well-to-do merchant who was linked to the trade network of the Santa Fe Trail, purchased the house for $250.
+He and his wife expanded the property adding an additional multi-roomed house, large gardens fed by an acequia to which he had water rights.
+Other structures the Johnsons built include corrals and stables, chicken coops, hog pens and a smoke shed.
+The Johnsons eventually expanded the El Zaguan into a mansion of 24 rooms with a library overlooking the garden and a private chapel.

+Johnson was forced to mortgage the property to a local lawyer and politician, Thomas B. Catron.
+In 1881, Johnson defaulted on the mortgage, and the property was transferred to Catron, although the Johnsons continued to live there.
+In 1918, Caton sold the property to James Baca who was the Johnson's grandson.
+Later, after it was purchased by Margretta Stewart Dietrich who saved it from demolition, and it operated as a hotel, as well as an apartment complex.
+Following Dietrich's death, the property was acquired by the El Zaguan, Inc. corporation, owned by John Gaw Meem, a well-known local architect.
+In 1979, the property was transferred to the Historic Santa Fe Foundation.